Navigating Automotive Cluster Testing: Cluster Validation, Challenges and Solutions

 Solutions:

-• Certain tools like Sound Level Meter (SLM), Audio analyzer can be used to test buzzers
+• Sound Level Meter (SLM) and Audio analyzer tools can be used to test buzzers.

 Odometer